cilium/cilium-cli/CONTRIBUTING.md

 - Cilium CLI must not mutate resources that are not managed by the Cilium Helm chart.
 Cilium CLI must use Cilium Helm values to configure Cilium installations.
-- The only exception to the rule above is the connectivity test command, which may mutate resources within Kubernates namespaces with the name prefix specified by --test-namespace flag.
+- The only exception to the rule above is the connectivity test command, which may mutate resources within Kubernetes namespaces with the name prefix specified by --test-namespace flag.
 The connectivity test must not mutate resources that affect network connectivity outside the test namespaces.
 - TODO: I'd like to deprecate the use of --include-unsafe-tests flag for adding